DIY Bed Frames: Build Your Dream Bed from Scratch

 How do I clean an upholstered bed frame?

-Use a vacuum for regular dusting and a damp cloth or upholstery cleaner for spot cleaning.
+Vacuum regularly and use a damp cloth or upholstery cleaner for spot cleaning.

 Can bed frame material affect sleep quality?